stickmanbob/RunMapper/README.md

 ### Route Creator

 The route creator is accessible from the dashboard "Routes" tab by clicking "Create Route", and also from the main nav header by hovering over "Routes" and clicking the "Create Route" button in the dropdown.
 The map can be centered on any location in the world by using the search bar in the top left.
 Routes are built by clicking the map to add a waypoint to that spot.
 A path is automatically calculated between the previous waypoint and the one just added.
-Users can add as many waypoints as they need in a chain like fashion.
+The route and total distance are dynamically displayed as more waypoints are added.
 If the user makes a mistake, the widget on the right contains "Undo" and "Clear" buttons which will remove the last waypoint or clear the map, respectively.
 The "Center" button re-centers the map over the currently drawn route if one exists, otherwise it does nothing.
-Finally, users can select the primary activity type for the route, add a descruption if desired, and hit "Save Route".
+Finally, users can select the primary activity type for the route, add a description if desired, and hit "Save Route".

 ### Workout Logger